Your Guide to Kids’ Water Safety

 Start swim lessons early.

 The National Institute of Health found that expert swim lessons decrease the risk of drowning in children by 88%.
-Jessica Box, a certified infant aquatic specialist in Temecula, California, explains, “The American Academy of Pediatrics (AAP) recommends that children are enrolled in high-quality swim lessons by the age of 1, and there are statistics that show they work.”
+Jessica Box, a certified infant aquatic specialist in Temecula, California, explains, “The American Academy of Pediatrics (AAP) recommends that children are enrolled in high-quality swim lessons by age 1, and there are statistics that show they work.”
 She notes that the AAP also differentiates between “formal” and “high-quality” lessons, emphasizing that not all swim instruction is equivalent, and describes her teaching model.

 “Children can begin as young as 6 months old.
 We teach them to survive in the water with the swim-float-swim method, which, even at 6 months, gives them the power to survive in the water, establish good habits and a positive relationship with the water, and also learn basic water safety skills.”